Conference on Disarmament to hold first public plenary of its 2021 session on Tuesday, 19 January

-The Conference on Disarmament, the world's single multilateral forum for disarmament negotiations, will hold the first public plenary of its 2020 session on Tuesday, 21 January at the Palais des Nations in Geneva.
+The Conference on Disarmament, the world's single multilateral forum for disarmament negotiations, will virtually hold the first public plenary of its 2021 session on Tuesday, 19 January, during which it will hear a statement by Tatiana Valovaya, Secretary-General of the Conference on Disarmament and Personal Representative of the UN Secretary-General to the Conference, and Director-General of the United Nations Office at Geneva.

-The session will open under the Presidency of Algeria.
+The session will open under the Presidency of Belgium.
 The Presidency of the Conference rotates among its Member States according to the English alphabetical order, with each President holding office for four working weeks.
-Argentina, Australia, Austria, Bangladesh and Belarus will also hold the Presidency of the Conference during 2020.
-The three parts of the 2020 session of the Conference will take place from 20 January to 27 March for the first part, from 25 May to 10 July for the second part, and from 3 August to 18 September for the third part.
+After Belgium’s Presidency (18 January to 12 February, the following countries will also take the Presidency during 2021: Brazil (15 February to 12 March), Bulgaria (15 March to 21 May), Cameroon (24 May to 18 June), Canada (21 June to 18 August) and Chile (16 August to 10 September).
+The three parts of the 2021 session of the Conference will be held from 18 January to 26 March for the first part, from 10 May to 25 June for the second part, and from 26 July to 10 September for the third part.

-The first plenary meeting will start at 10 a.m. on Tuesday in the Council Chamber.
+The first virtual plenary meeting will start at 10 a.m. on Tuesday 19 January.

 In accordance with rule 27 of its Rules of Procedure, the Conference on Disarmament shall adopt its agenda for the year at the beginning of each annual session.
 “In doing so, the Conference shall take into account the recommendations made to it by the United Nations General Assembly, the proposals presented by Member States of the Conference, and the decisions of the Conference."
 The Rules of Procedure of the Conference also provide that, on the basis of its agenda, the Conference, “at the beginning of its annual session, shall establish its programme of work, which will include a schedule of its activities for that session, taking also into account the recommendations, proposals and decisions referred to in rule 27.”